HOME

 Carson

-The Carson Glove is advertised as being able to layer over the Gripster Gloves, but I didn't find that possible if they're both the same size - the Grippers have too much bulk.
+The Carson Glove is advertised as being able to layer over the Gripper Gloves, but I didn't find that possible if they're both the same size - the Grippers have too much bulk.
 The Carsons fit me just fine in the stand-alone mode, with just a bit of extra room left over for a liner like the PS150.
 I did a dunk test with the Carsons, immersing my hand in water just below the entrance to the glove for a few minutes.
 The fabric on the palm wet out before the fabric on the back of the hand, but no water penetrated the Gore-Tex liner.
 After waiting for about 15 minutes, I checked the glove again and found a damp spot just inside the opening of the glove - the fleece was damp.
 I was puzzled as I had ensured that no water had crept in over the top.
 Had the Gore-Tex liner leaked?
 I performed the test a second time, observing the glove more carefully, and the same thing happened.
 I noticed that the damp spot was just around the product labels sewn just inside the gauntlet.
 What was happening was that water, migrating through the outer fabric and seams, but not penetrating the Gore-Tex liner, had wet the ends of the labels sewn between the liner and the outer shell.
 The water soaked into the labels which wet through, bringing moisture inside the liner and wetting it.
 I solved the issue by cutting the inside labels off, eliminating that path for water to follow.
 Water is sneaky - it migrates against gravity and finds its way into places you think it wouldn't.
 Immersion is likely a worst case scenario, as I wore them out in heavy rain without any hint of moisture penetration.

 I found the Carson glove to function excellently as a lightweight, low bulk waterproof glove that still provides the dexterity for manipulating the controls of a handgun and rifle.
 I was able to load 9mm rounds into a magazine without problem, with a bit more difficulty by feel, as the Alpengrip material is stiffer than the leather on the Prophet and VIgil gloves, but I was still able to do it, only slower.